home-assistant/home-assistant.io/source/_components/canary.markdown

 The `canary` component allows you to integrate your [Canary](https://canary.is) devices in Home Assistant.

-You will need your Canary login information (username, usually you email address, and password) to use this module.
+You will need your Canary login information (username, usually your email address, and password) to use this module.

 To set it up, add the following to your `configuration.yaml` file: